rajdeepbaru/525a1/cs609-autumn2024_25-/lab06-onos-updated/README.md

 ```shell
 sudo apt update
 ```
-and then
+and then run
 ```shell
 sudo apt install openjdk-11-jdk -y
 ```

 > [!NOTE]
-> If you receive an error like `E: Unable to locate package openjdk-11-jdk', you need to do the following steps:
+> If you receive an error like `E: Unable to locate package openjdk-11-jdk' then you need to do the following steps:
 > `sudo add-apt-repository ppa:openjdk-r/ppa`
 > Then `sudo apt-get update`
 > `sudo apt install openjdk-11-jdk -y`